how to install proxmox on raspberry pi

 Proxmox requirements: OS and Raspberry Pi

-The main requirement is to use a 64-bit operating system, on the GitHub page they give you two choices:
+The main requirement is to use a 64-bit operating system, for example, you can use:

-So, you can’t use the standard Raspberry Pi OS version that you probably already have on your Raspberry Pi.
-In fact, I would recommend starting with a new SD card, even if you use one of these systems because the installation will change many things on your system.
+I highly recommend starting with a new SD card, even if you already use one of these distributions because Proxmox will change many things on your system.
 I don’t want you to break your current installation, so start with a new one.

 So, the first step is to install the 64-bit version of Raspberry Pi.
-It’s almost the same process as usual, but you have to download the latest image available here.
+It’s the same process as usual, use Raspberry Pi Imager or whatever tool you prefer.
+Pick the latest version in 64 bits (Lite is fine), and install it on your Pi.

 I haven’t tried on another model, but using a Raspberry Pi 4 is also one of the requirements on the GitHub page, so make sure you use this model.